 - Use it with Huevos Rancheros instead of the more traditional red enchilada sauce

-- 2 1/2 pounds tomatillos
+- 2 ½ pounds tomatillos

-- 1 small onion
+- 1 medium onion

-- 2 large glaric cloves smashed and chopped
+- 2 large glaric cloves chopped

 - 1 cup water

-- 1 jalapeno pepper see note at end
+- 1 jalapeno chili pepper

-- 2 teaspoons cumin
+- 2 teaspoons ground cumin

-- 1 1/2 teaspoons dried oregano
+- 1 ½ teaspoons dried oregano

-- 1 teaspoon coriander
+- 1 teaspoon ground coriander

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- Remove paper husks from the tomatillos, wash them and chop into big pieces.
-Chop the onion, green chie if using, and jalapeno.
-Add them to a medium (4-5 quart) saucepan with the garlic, water, cumin, oregano, coriander, and salt.
+- Start with your prep work.
+Remove paper husks from the tomatillos, wash and chop them.
+Chop the onion.
+Split the chiles in half lengthwise, remove seeds and membrane, then chop.
+Add everything to a medium (4-5 quart) saucepan with the garlic, water, cumin, oregano, coriander, and salt.
 Bring to a boil then turn down to low.
 Cover and simmer with a lid on for approximately 20 minutes.
-If using right away, pour into a blender and with a tightly fixed lid, pulse to blend and puree.
-See notes below for blending hot liquid.
-Use as is or cool and refrigerate or freeze.
-Salsa will last 5 days in the refrigerator or several months in the freezer.
+Mix the arrowroot starch with 1- 2 tablespoons of water until smooth (called a slurry).
+Stir into the sauce in the last few minutes of simmering to thicken.